greener-group/group_website/index.md

 We are currently looking to grow the group!

 If you are interested in a postdoc position, please contact Joe informally.
-We welcome applicants from those with experience in programming, computational chemistry, physical simulation or machine learning.
+We welcome applicants with experience in programming, computational chemistry, physical simulation or machine learning.
 We are also interested in helping people apply for fellowships to obtain their own funding.

 PhD applications are handled as part of the [LMB PhD program](https://www2.mrc-lmb.cam.ac.uk/students/international-phd-programme).
+**A position is open until 3rd December 2024**.

 University of Cambridge students can also apply to do part III projects in the group.